Spiral is an arts complex in Tokyo's Aoyama, established in 1985 with the aim of fusing the worlds of culture and enterprise.

-Spiral accommodates a variety of spaces that can be used for different activities, including an art gallery, a café, a multipurpose hall, restaurants and bars, a store selling lifestyle items and gifts, and a beauty salon.
+Spiral accommodates a variety of spaces that can be used for different activities, including an art gallery, a café, a multipurpose hall, restaurants, a store selling lifestyle items and gifts, and a nail salon.
 The building and its activities are managed by Wacoal Art Center, an affiliate of Wacoal Corporation.

 The name derives from the exterior of the building and its interior design, which express the image of an ascending spiral.
 Aimed mainly at urban consumers, the center is conceived around the idea of fusing lifestyle and art.

 As such, it presents a wide range of sophisticated proposals and values to people that can help us attain a lifestyle where art and lifestyle exist in beautiful and enriching harmony.
 These include ways for people to enjoy high-quality arts and entertainment in their lives such as visual art, theatre, music, fashion, and design, as well as ways to add artistic dimensions to our lives in terms of how we live, eat and dress.

 Spiral continues to create a cultural scene for the present day, forming a place for people to come into touch with types of art and design that transcend conventional categories, and functioning as a communication hub for the latest information on contemporary culture.

 Spiral draws on its creative network to produce its own art events, hosts a wide range of projects and operates spaces such as the select shops 「＋S」 Spiral Market or Spiral Nail Salon.